Pravallikab29/Information-Retrieval/README.md

 Performed text preprocessing including tokenization, stop words removal, stemming, tf-idf calculation, and pairwise cosine similarity calculation using NLTK to identify similarity between documents.
+Three documents are used in this project to find similarity between the documents.